Overall Score 6 Represents average audio ecosystem compatibility score.

 more than that of JLab Go Air Pop by 4

 .
-More microphones record better sound quality and help the earbuds to filter out background sounds.
+More microphones record better sound quality and enable the device to filter out noise.

 The JLab Go Air Pop have a warranty period of 2 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use that has followed instruction manuals.